ehefk/djqueue/README.md

   - Display unknown url metadata for DJ approval

 - Track duplicate requests per session & all time
+  - Alert DJ to duplicates in queue or reject if played too recently

 Twitch Output Example: